Minaparnian/Brightness-Adjustment/README.md

   }
 ```

 Add <input> elements with type="file" which let user choose one or more files from their device storage.
-Once chosen, the files can be uploaded to a server using form submission, or manipulated using JavaScript code and the [Link:File API.](https://developer.mozilla.org/en-US/docs/Using_files_from_web_applications).
+Once chosen, the files can be uploaded to a server using form submission, or manipulated using JavaScript code and the [File API.](https://developer.mozilla.org/en-US/docs/Using_files_from_web_applications).

-###HTML
+### HTML

 ```